alexampersandria/ephemeride/README.md

 #### Build

-When the frontend is built, it can be served by the API.
+When the frontend is built, it can be served by the backend.

 ```bash
 $ yarn build